sgeigers/Phidgets-For-Processing/README.md

 ## Reference
 Beginners are encouraged to open the examples from within the Processing environment (File -> Examples -> Contributed Libraries -> Phidgets For Processing).<br>
 More advanced programmers can have a look at the javadoc reference.
 A copy of the reference is included in the .zip as well.

+Written in the Kadar Design and Technology Center, Shenkar College of Engineering, Design and Art, Israel.